-Why has AF ablation been recommended for me?
+Why has a VT ablation been recommended for me?

-Treating AF is very important as AF can cause a stroke and other unpleasant symptoms.
-If you have had or are at greater risk of having AF and it cannot be medically treated with medication, this procedure can be very beneficial for you.
+Treating VT is very important as VT can cause unpleasant symptoms.
+If you have had or are at greater risk of having VT and cannot be treated with medication, this procedure can be beneficial.

-In addition, this procedure can relieve some arrhythmia symptoms such as shortness of breath, fainting spells or palpitations and help you to enjoy a more active lifestyle.
+In addition, if you have had multiple shock therapies from your ICD (despite taking all your medication), then a VT ablation could be recommended as your next course of treatment.
+This procedure can alleviate some arrhythmia symptoms such as shortness of breath, fainting spells or palpitations and help you in resuming a more normal lifestyle.

-Are there any alternative to AF ablation?
+Are there any alternative to VT ablation?

-An AF ablation will only be requested by your doctor if they feel that this is the best way to treat your heart condition and symptoms.
+A VT ablation will only be requested by your doctor if they feel that this is the best way to treat your heart condition and symptoms.

-Other alternatives are not to have the procedure and continue using medications to manage your heart condition and symptoms or having an electrical cardioversion that involves giving an electrical current to your heart to bring your irregular heartbeat back to normal rhythm.
+Other alternatives are not to have the procedure and continue using medications to manage your heart condition and symptoms or having electrical shock therapies from ICD to bring your irregular heartbeat back to normal rhythm.

-What are the risks and complications involved in having an AF ablation?
+What are the risks and complications involved in having a VT ablation?